 How are P2P Matches Made and Supported?

 Parents who are interested in being matched with a Support Parent often self-refer to a Parent to Parent program or they can request that someone else make the referral on their behalf.
 Referrals and matches are never made, however, without the expressed interest and permission of the parent seeking the support, and anonymous referrals are never accepted.
-Usually the person who handles referrals to the Parent to Parent program is a parent, and parents find it comforting to talk to another parent right away.
+Usually, the person who handles referrals to the Parent to Parent program is a parent, and parents find it comforting to talk to another parent right away.
 The referral coordinator, in order to ensure the most successful match, will gather information from the referred parent about (a) the child; (b) diagnosis and specific challenges; (c) reasons for seeking support; (d) the qualities they hope for in a support parent; and (e) any unique preferences or issues related to the match.

 The referral coordinator will then check the roster of trained and available Support Parents to identify a Support Parent who seems to be the right fit.
-If the support parent agrees to the match, then contact information for each parent is shared with the other and the match is made.
+If the supporting parent agrees to the match, then contact information for each parent is shared with the other and the match is made.
 After the match is made, follow-up activities help to ensure the success of the match.
 An initial call to both parents lets the coordinator know the match has been made and to know if additional support or resources are needed.

 What are the characteristics of Parent to Parent?